 TEMPERATURE CHANGES

-A higher body temperature may be a sign of pregnancy, if you have been tracking your temperature for ovulation this is something you can easily test and compare.
-Otherwise, it may just be that you feel hotter when exercising or in hot weather, either way, it is best to stay hydrated.
+A higher body temperature may be a sign of pregnancy.
+If you have been tracking your temperature for ovulation, this is something you can easily test and compare.
+Otherwise, it may just be that you feel hotter when exercising or in hot weather; either way, it is best to stay hydrated.

 INCREASED HEART RATE

-Again due to the hormones pumping around your body your heart can start to beat faster, it doesn’t usually occur until weeks 8-10, by which time you might already have confirmed that you are pregnant.
+Again, due to the hormones pumping around your body, your heart can start to beat faster; it doesn’t usually occur until weeks 8-10, by which time you might already have confirmed that you are pregnant.